 - 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
 Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others.

-- Each exhibit in the Self-Determined area must be accompanied by an "information sheet" indicating:
+- 2. Each exhibit in the Self-Determined area must be accompanied by an "information sheet" indicating:

 - a) topic selected

-- goals to be achieved
+- b) goals to be achieved

-- how the project was carried out
+- c) how the project was carried out

 - d) accomplishments

 - 3. No live exhibits will be accepted.

+- First or second year in project

+- 2 Three years in project

-- 3 First or second year in project
+- Intermediates (11-13 yrs. old) 3 First or second year in project

 - 4 Three years or more in project

 - Seniors (14-18 yrs. old)

 - 5 First or second year in project

 - 6 Three years or more in project